The 20 Best Alternating Hemiplegia of Childhood Doctors Near Me in Oregon, US

 Offers Telehealth

 Douglas Beers is a primary care provider, practicing in Internal Medicine in Portland, Oregon.
 Dr. Beers is rated as an Experienced provider by MediFind in the treatment of Alternating Hemiplegia of Childhood.
-His top areas of expertise are Myelitis, AIDS Dementia Complex, HIV/AIDS, and AIDS Dysmorphic Syndrome.
-Dr. Beers is currently accepting new patients.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Myelitis, AIDS Dementia Complex, HIV/AIDS, and AIDS Dysmorphic Syndrome.

 Experienced in Alternating Hemiplegia of Childhood